Crown 0

 • Seasonal Variations

 During the summer we may experience hot weather.
-During this time we decide on a daily basis if it is a ‘non-blazer’ day.
-Students are expected to continue to wear their blazer to School, as we have formal events during the day when their blazer must be worn.
+During this time, we decide on a daily basis if it is a ‘non-blazer’ day.

 During the Summer Term only: plain, charcoal grey, tailored shorts with black or navy socks are permitted in place of trousers for Uniform A.